noahgrant/resourcerer/docs/collection.md

 This property tells resourcerer how to determine whether to make a new request or to take a collection out of the cache.
 It is an array of strings or functions from which its cache key is calculated.
 See the [cacheKey](https://github.com/noahgrant/resourcerer#caching-resources-with-modelcache) section for more info.

+### `static` cacheTimeout
+`number`

+The number of milliseconds to keep all collections of this class in the cache after all client components stop referencing it.
+Note that this is on a collection _class_ basis and not an _instance_ basis because the latter can introduce race conditions into your application.

 ### `static` measure
 `boolean|function`